dfinity/ic-observability-stack/README.md

 ## Preparation

 Clone this repository on your workstation.
+You can fork this repository too, but if you do, make it private at once, to protect key credentials stored in this repository.
+You are encouraged to keep a backup copy of the repository somewhere, in order to be able to restore your settings in case your workstation fails.

+> ℹ️ To check in secrets securely, consider using a credentials management
+> application compatible with Ansible to store any credentials in your
-Change into the directory of the cloned repository.
+> fork of this repository.

+Once you have a local clone of this, using a terminal application, change into its folder.

 Run `./bootstrap.sh`.
 The program will require your administrative password (usually your local user's password) to set up the software necessary to